Apryl A. Alexander

-Apryl A. Alexander (born c.
-1983) is an American clinical and forensic psychologist who is an associate professor at the University of Denver.
-Alexander directs students at the Denver Forensic Institute for Research, Service and Training (Denver FIRST), and engages in clinical psychology practice.
+Dr. Apryl A. Alexander is an American clinical and forensic psychologist who is an associate professor at the University of North Carolina at Charlotte.
+Dr. Alexander directed students at the Denver Forensic Institute for Research, Service and Training (Denver FIRST) under the University of Denver and engages in clinical psychology practice.
 She is co-founder of the University of Denver's Prison Arts Initiative where incarcerated individuals engage in a therapeutic, educational arts curricula.

-Early life and education
+Background and Education

-Alexander was born in Louisiana and was driven to pursue higher education from a young age.
-In 2001, she pursued her undergraduate education at Virginia Polytechnic Institute, becoming the first woman in her family to pursue a postsecondary education.
-She started her degree planning to pursue veterinary studies, when her volunteer experiences working with sexual assault and domestic violence survivors changed her path.
-Alexander switched her major to psychology and minored in sociology and, in 2005, graduated with a Bachelors of Science.
-She worked as a counsellor at the Women's Resource Center in the New River Valley in Radford, Virginia.
-As a CARE (Crisis Advocate Responding Effectively) companion, she provided support to adults and children who had faced sexual assault.
-During this experience she saw patterns in the behavior and stories of the sexual offenders, such that they often had trauma in their own backgrounds.
-This led Alexander to shift her career towards education strategies for offenders.
+Dr. Alexander was driven to pursue higher education from a young age.
+In 2005, she earned a Bachelor of Science in Psychology at Virginia Polytechnic Institute and became the first woman in her family to pursue a postsecondary education.
+During her undergraduate education, Dr. Alexander volunteered with sexual assault and domestic violence survivors.

-Alexander's motivation to pursue a master's degree at Radford University was driven by her experience as a counsellor, but also by the interactions she had with Ann Elliott, a professor of psychology at Radford, while at the Women's Resource Center.
+Dr. Alexander earned a Master of Science in Clinical Psychology at Radford University.
 While at Radford, she was active in community engagement and education of alcohol awareness, internet safety, and sexual assault.
 She worked in the Office of Substance Abuse and Sexual Assault Education and conducted exit interviews for the Radford Aware Program for students that violated alcohol policies.
+During her graduate studies, Dr. Alexander worked as a counsellor at the Women's Resource Center in the New River Valley in Radford, Virginia.
+As a CARE (Crisis Advocate Responding Effectively) companion, she provided support to adults and children who had faced sexual assault.

-Alexander pursued her doctorate degree in clinical psychology at the Florida Institute of Technology.
-She studied there because of The Family Learning Program which supports individuals and their family members affected by sexual abuse.
-Alexander concentrated in Forensic Psychology and also studied child and family therapy for people with a history of maltreatment and trauma.
-She obtained a master's degree in 2009, and completed her PsyD by 2012.
-Alexander worked in a variety of settings where she interfaced with offenders as well as victims to elucidate evidence-based approaches to addressing violence.
+Dr. Alexander pursued her doctorate degree in clinical psychology at the Florida Institute of Technology.
+During her doctoral education, Dr. Alexander worked as a therapist and later as assistant director in The Family Learning Program which supports individuals and their family members affected by sexual abuse.
+Dr. Alexander concentrated in Forensic Psychology and also studied child and family therapy for people with a history of maltreatment and trauma.
+She obtained her master's degree in 2009, and completed her PsyD by 2012.
+Dr. Alexander worked in a variety of settings where she interfaced with offenders as well as victims to elucidate evidence-based approaches to addressing violence.